I don’t need no doctor

 - Correct.
 That’s the point.

 - Not really.
-So, the point is you can’t be right, because this is the first time in thirty years something like this ever happened to me.
+The point is that you can’t be right, because this is the first time in thirty years something like this ever happened to me.
 So, it can’t be the booze.
 Now what’s really wrong with me?

 What I really wanted to say was:

-- Well, perhaps you can’t really cure being Irish.
+- Well, perhaps you can’t ever cure being Irish.

 Unbelievably, déjà vu came knocking thirty years later when our next-door neighbor in the Hamptons presented to the hospital with liver failure associated with ascites.
 This is a condition in which the liver is so scarred it cannot properly function, subsequently causing the abdominal cavity to fill up with clear yellow serous fluid.
 In being a serious sign that portends a very poor short-term prognosis, it can even make a man or woman look ten months pregnant.